AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 >
 > confirmation is typically calculated via the probability (or ability) that an attacker can reverse a transaction. it's a measure of *assurance*, as such.
 >
 > how does UT play in to this? well, more reflection => harder for an attacker to reverse.
 Consider the parameters of an attacker having specific resources (e.g. a bunch of sha256 ASICs -- which is of a contiguous and homogeneous quality that past analysis has alluded to, tho it's abstracted via maths that presumes that); we can thwart most of those.
-But if we take an "optimistic" (for the attacker) look at an attacker with O(n) resources, then we're in worst-case-ville and I think UT might degrade to, *at worst*, the best lower-bound (i.e. best of all the worst-case situations) of other blockchains.
+But if we take an "optimistic" (for the attacker) look at an attacker with O(n) resources, then we're in worst-case-ville and I think UT might degrade to, *at worst*, the best lower-bound (i.e., best of all the worst-case situations) of other blockchains.
 Note to self: Need to write more on this to figure it out.

 \todo[inline]{how are confirmation times affected by the simplex?}

 ### Recursive Reflection

+\todo[inline]{not sure if this should be included.}

+Say chain B reflects both A and C. $A <-> B <-> C$.
+PoW reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?

+### Equivalency of Reflecting and Non-Reflecting Block-Weightings

+\label{sec:equiv-state-block-weightings}

+\todo[inline]{show that the result under PoW reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
+Needs to work for DAGs, too.}

+I think this should pan out b/c miners build on the longest chain.
+So if, at some time $t$, there's a disagreement between block-weighting methods, then miners will choose the reflection weighting.
+That should mean that a few blocks later (e.g., at $t+5$) the 'problematic' section of the chain is now re-orgd so that the methods agree again.

+note: I think this *must* hold for double-spend mitigation stuff to work out.